-The current exemption 41 under RoHS Annex III31 exempts hand-held combustion engines of the classes SH:1, SH:2 and SH:3 of Directive 97/68/EC (EU COM 1997) from the restriction on the use of lead in specific applications.
+The current exemption 41 under RoHS Annex III30 exempts hand-held combustion engines of the classes SH:1, SH:2 and SH:3 of Directive 97/68/EC (EU COM 1997) from the restriction on the use of lead in specific applications.
 Engine classes SH:1, SH:2 and SH:3 are defined as small engines with a net power \leq 19 kW for hand-held machinery.
 The applicant of exemption 41 has applied for a renewal of the exemption on 30.06.2017.
 This exemption needs to be accounted for in order to avoid any overlap in the applications in scope of exemption 41 and the exemption request at hand.
+However, it is the consultants' understanding that a potential overlap is avoided by specifying the wording of the current exemption request to be valid for equipment used at fixed positions while in operation, which implicitly excludes hand-held combustion engines in the scope of exemption 41.